tomatebio/CleanningData/codebook.md

+# The names of variables

-- subject_id: id of subject in experiment, number integer 1 to 30
+- subjectId: id of subject in experiment, number integer 1 to 30
-- type_of_activity:  which group is this subject, factor (TEST or TRAIN)
+- typeOfActivity:  which group is this subject, factor (TEST or TRAIN)
 - activity: activity done by subject, factor ( Walking, Walking_upstairs, walking downstairs, sitting, standing, laying)